Optimize SVG for the Web: SVGO, Presets & Best Practices

 Use this routine to keep your SVG assets lightweight and reliable.

 For inline SVG, minify the container with the HTML minifier, and optimize related styles with the CSS minifier.
-If you need to inspect unreadable SVG code, use beautify/de-minify mode first, then re-optimize.
+If you need to inspect unreadable SVG code, use beautify or de-minify mode first, then re-optimize.

 SVG optimization anatomy